pacbiodev/node-seed/README.md

 BeClSJgv+geUctyt6g0V/bGrLOj6ql5luJmBrbA5BjI=
 -----END RSA PRIVATE KEY-----
 ```
+*** Under NO circumstances should you uses these keys.
+These are for reference purpose only.
+Before deploying your server, procure a certificate (either self-signed or from certificate authority).
+Clients of this application only need the public key to verify tokens.
+The private key is only required on the server and should be safeguarded.

 Because we’ve signed this token, we can trust this information (**after verifying** the signature).
 With this trust, our sever can get on with the task of resolving the request accordingly – no need to hit your database for this information!